CUTR-at-USF/walk-bright/PRIVACY.md

 WalkBright does not collect any information about you or your device.
 No information is ever sent to any WalkBright server (i.e., there is no such server).
+The camera permission is requested in order to control the LED light on the back of your phone to make it flash along with the screen.